Ttonyyy/YOLO_Project/README.md

 When evaluating results for all the models I trained I was looking at the performance of the confusion matrices, recall curve, precision curve, and f1 score curves.
 They all performed relatively similarly but I ended up using YOLO v11 because it is preferable over YOLO v8 in real-time tracking.

 During real-time tracking I decided not to run it in Colab because accessing my webcam is easier if I run [real_time_tracking](real_time_tracking.py) locally on my machine.
 I used OpenCV to access my webcam and Ultralytics to run my final YOLO model using the weights produced during training.
-I used a confidence of 0.4 for my model's detection because I got the best results for all of my classes in that range.
-The only class that could get a confidence score consistently above 0.6 was 'happy'.
+I used a confidence of 0.4 for my model's detection because I got the best results for most of my classes in that range.
+I tried different ranges of confidence but higher confidence would only really show 'happy' and lower confidence would confuse classes a lot more often.

 # Competitive Results
 There was a recent IEEE paper ["Facial Expression Recognition with YOLOv11 and YOLOv12: A Comparative Study"](https://ieeexplore.ieee.org/abstract/document/11279248) from 2025 that reported good performance metrics I use as a comparison for my results.
 They provide results for YOLOv11n and YOLOv12n on two different datasets (FER2013 & KDEF) but I will only discuss their results using YOLOv11n because my final model ended up using YOLOv11n as well.
 It just makes it easier to compare results using the same model.
 One thing to keep in mind is that my results will report on two more classes (contempt and sleepy) than the ones here.